309 Beardy Street, ARMIDALE NSW

 A presentation of spoken commentary, complementary visuals and musical interludes for solo viola and viola with piano.

-Presented by Robert Harris (viola) with Deidre Rickards (piano).
+Presented by Robert Harris (viola) with Robyn Bradley (piano).

 • Next to Normal